Close

 • An alternate contact, like a friend or family member

-It is important to keep this information up to date.
+Keeping this information up to date is essential.
 If you move or change your phone number, be sure to update your pet’s registration.
-Even the best microchip won’t help if no one can reach you.

-• Tamper-proof security: Once a microchip is implanted, it can’t just be swapped out or removed without a vet’s help.
-This means your dog’s identification stays secure no matter what.
+• Tamper-proof security: Once implanted, a microchip cannot be removed without a vet’s help.

-Adding a microchip gives your dog an extra layer of security that lasts a lifetime.
-When paired with a sturdy collar and ID tag, it ensures your pet has the best possible chance of making it home safely, no matter what unexpected turns life takes.
+Adding a microchip gives your dog an extra layer of security.
+When paired with a sturdy collar and ID tag, it ensures your pet has the best possible chance of returning home.

-• Registration fees: Some providers include registration with the initial cost, while others charge an additional one-time fee of $15 to $20 or a small annual maintenance fee.
+• Registration fees: Some providers include registration; others charge an additional one-time or annual fee.

-• Bundled services: Some vets offer microchipping as part of wellness packages or spay/neuter services, making it an even better deal.
+• Bundled services: Some vets include microchipping in wellness or spay/neuter packages.

-No matter where you get it done, microchipping is a simple and cost-effective way to protect your pet.
-A single vet visit can provide long-term peace of mind, ensuring your dog always has a way to be identified if they ever get lost.
+A single vet visit can provide long-term peace of mind, ensuring your dog always has a way to be identified.

-A microchipped dog has more than double the chance of coming back home, making this small investment one of the most loving choices you can make for your pet.
-The benefits of microchipping dogs extend far beyond basic identification, offering a lifetime of protection for less than you might spend on a bag of treats.
+A microchipped dog has more than double the chance of coming back home, making this small investment one of the most loving choices you can make.
+The benefits extend far beyond identification, offering lifelong protection.